 You will of course need a contact form so make it is as concise as possible.
 If your contact forms are too lengthy business owners will not want to fill them out.
 If you find that you do need to have a longer contact form there are some things you can do so that your potential customers are not overwhelmed.

 Try fitting all of your questions above the fold.
 This means that a user can fill out your form without having to scroll down.
-You can also put one or two questions per page and have a next button.
+You can also put one or two questions per page and have the next button.
 If you go this route it’s important to have some sort of progress bar where the user can see how much of the form has been completed.

 Everyone likes to read reviews before they make a purchase.
 You need to have social proof on your website also known as customer testimonials.
 Make these easily accessible for your potential buyers.
 Good reviews add a layer of trust.

 Your site should be speedy.
 Business owners do not have time to wait 3 seconds for a page to load.
-Yes you read that right.
+Yes, you read that right.
 40% of people will leave a website if it takes more than 3 seconds to load.
-There are several things you can do to ensure that your website loads faster like cutting back on plugins if you have a WordPress site, changing your hosting plan or making sure you are not uploading huge image files.
+There are several things you can do to ensure that your website loads faster like cutting back on plugins if you have a WordPress site, changing your hosting plan, or making sure you are not uploading huge image files.

 SEO for your B2B Marketing Strategy

 You have probably heard of SEO or search engine optimization.
 You should be optimizing your site the same way you would optimize any website but your main goal for your B2B marketing strategy is to generate leads.
 Your sales cycle can start with a simple search.
 You need to make sure you are showing up on the first page of search results so that your leads can enter your sales cycle.
 If people can’t find your website they won’t know about your brand.
-If they do not know about your brand it is impossible for them enter your sales cycle.
+If they do not know about your brand it is impossible for them to enter your sales cycle.

-In order to optimize your site you will need to comb through your pages and add keywords, H1 tags, title and meta descriptions and image alt tags.
+In order to optimize your site, you will need to comb through your pages and add keywords, H1 tags, title and meta descriptions, and image alt tags.
 LYFE Marketing is the first organic search result after the advertisements.
 The first three search results capture the most traffic.
 The second page of search results receives a combined 6% of all clicks.
 This is why it is crucial to be on the first page of search results.
 It’s even better to be in the top three but this can take a lot of time and effort.

 We helped this client reach the top spot in Google search using an effective keyword research and SEO strategy.

 The pro/con of SEO: It’s is free but it does take some time.
 It will cost you absolutely nothing to optimize your website but it will take time to show up in search.
 If you don’t optimize your site correctly you may never show up in search.
-It’s wise to let a professional research keywords for you and optimize your site.
+It’s wise to let professionals research keywords for you and optimize your site.

 PPC for your B2B Marketing Strategy

 PPC or pay per click is another form of search engine marketing.
 It is similar to SEO because you will need to do keyword research.
 You will then use these keywords to create ads.
 Once again your goal as a B2B company is to obtain leads.
-When potential leads type a keyword in to Google and you ad appears it needs to be in line with that keyword.
+When potential leads type a keyword into Google and your ad appears it needs to be in line with that keyword.
 Users are looking for your business and if they click on your ad you want to make sure that it’s exactly what they are looking for.

 The pro/con of PPC: You can show up as the first ad instantly but you will have to pay for it.
 Once you create your ads and set your budget you can start showing up in search immediately if your ads are optimized correctly.
 Depending on the keyword your cost per click has the potential to be relatively cheap or extremely expensive.
 If you want to keep your costs down let us know!
 We have PPC professionals that will come up with an efficient strategy and get you the most bang for your buck.

-After all of this you finally have interested customers that are ready to either convert or hop on a call with your sales department if they have more questions.
+After all of this, you finally have interested customers that are ready to either convert or hop on a call with your sales department if they have more questions.
 If your potential customers have made it all the way through your sales funnel they are qualified leads who are ready to make a decision.
 You should be focusing on converting these qualified leads not wasting time trying to figure out your digital strategy.
-After all time is money.
+After all, time is money.
 Save some time and let a digital marketing agency build you a custom B2B marketing strategy.
 Those leads won’t generate themselves!
 Contact us and get started today.